Souvenirs from Prague: 13 original gift ideas with Made in the Czech Republic label

 Dana, owner and guide for Prague Behind The Scenes | small-group tours and experiences.

-Please feel free to contact me if you have any questions or wish to see Prague with a local guide: dana@praguebehindthescenes.com
+Please feel free to contact me if you have any questions or wish to see Prague in a more authentic way with me: dana@praguebehindthescenes.com

 Where to next?